-The Fisheries Branch Anadromous Resource Assessment Unit compiles annual population estimates of Chinook salmon, Oncorhynchus tshawytscha, in the Sacramento San Joaquin River system.
+The Fisheries Branch Anadromous Resource Assessment Unit compiles annual population estimates of Chinook salmon, Oncorhynchus tshawytscha, in the Sacramento-San Joaquin River system.
 The GrandTab report is a compilation of sources estimating the late-fall, winter, spring, and fall-run Chinook salmon total populations for streams surveyed.
 Estimates are based on counts of fish entering hatcheries and migrating past dams, carcass surveys, live fish counts, and ground and aerial redd counts.
 Estimates are provided by the California Department of Fish and Wildlife, the US Fish and Wildlife Service, the California Department of Water Resources, the East Bay Municipal Utilities District, the US Bureau of Reclamation, the Lower Yuba River Management Team, and the Fisheries Foundation of California.

-Monitoring of salmon escapement in Central Valley tributaries is an important component of the California Department of Fish and Game's fishery management function.
+Monitoring of salmon escapement in Central Valley tributaries is an important component of the California Department of Fish and Wildlife's fishery management function.
 The primary objectives of this work are to determine size and composition of salmon populations.
 Changes in salmon abundance, distribution, and habitat conditions that may reflect adverse effects on salmon are noted to determine if corrective action is necessary.

 Thanks to Dick Painter, Bob Kano, and Doug Killam for their work designing and maintaining the original GrandTab.